Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Latest version download: https://drive.google.com/open?id=1CudArI8GuCOIb7_EcnmyhowMzxlxyU7Y

-Simply install and run from the created or replaced "Play Deus Ex" shortcut in your Start menu!
+Simply install and run from the created or replaced "Play Deus Ex" shortcut in your Start menu.

+This should work on every copy of Deus Ex available, if it doesn't please let us know!

 ***